pbrucla/linux-scavenger-hunt/.clue-templates/clue04.md

     mv saved-clues [pick a new name]

 Now do an `ls` to see the results of the move.
-Be careful with `mv`: you can easily overwrite an existing folder.
+Be careful with `mv`: you can easily overwrite an existing folder!
+Let's find a way to avoid that.

 #### Find Clue 5 ####